arXiv/arxiv-docs/help/submit.md

 > `a-z A-Z 0-9 _ + - . , = `

-The presence of any other character (e.g., spaces, question marks, asterisks) will cause the system to reject the file upload or submission.
+File names that contain other characters (e.g., spaces, question marks, asterisks) will be rejected.
 These restrictions ensure maximum portability of the stored files and minimize archival risk.

 File names and extensions are also case sensitive on our system.
 The